cavadosi/BettrUI/docs/www/content/4.react/skeleton.md

       type="'none' | 'sm' | 'md' | 'lg' | 'xl' | 'full'"
       default-value="'md'"
     }[Controls the border radius of the skeleton.]

+  :field{
+      name="className"
+      type="string"
+    }[Additional Tailwind or custom classes to apply to the skeleton.]
 ::